simonsimson/generative-methods/README.md

 # Dear colleagues
-Join us for our workshop on "generative methods: investigating the use of generative artificial intelligence for the social study of science and technology" taking place in Zurich on Thursday during the STS-CH 2025 conference in Zurich from 10. - 12.09.!\
+Join us for our workshop on "generative methods: investigating the use of generative artificial intelligence for the social study of science and technology" taking place in Zurich on Thursday,  during the STS-CH 2025 conference in Zurich from 10. - 12.09.!\
 Deadline: 9 May, Submission details can be found via https://sts-ch.org/sts-ch-2025/\

 # Workshop abstract